israel1jol/portfolio/README.md

 ## DotHatake

 Hey, I'm Dot but you can also refer to me as Israel 🧔 .
-I'm a 19yr old CS Major from the University of Lagos, Nigeria 🇳🇬.
-I'm a MERN stack and Laravel PHP software developer.
+I'm a 19yr old CS Major from the University of Lagos, Nigeria 🇳🇬, a MERN stack and Laravel PHP software developer.

 ### My Journey
 I started programming in 2015 and my first learning tool was scratch from MIT.